 Ms. Page was a founding FACULTY member of the Professional Musical Theatre Workshop at the Manhattan School of Music (1992-2010), and is currently on the faculty at Westminster College of the Arts.
 She was Adjunct Professor of Voice at New York University where she also served as Director of the Opera Theatre Workshop from 1997-2002.
 Ms. Page has maintained an active voice and acting studio in NYC since 1992, with students from the Broadway and Operatic fields.
 She has been interviewed for several editorials on the subject of the crossover artist and is quoted in the popular book Auditioning - An Actor-Friendly Guide by Joanna Merlin.
 She continues to give Master Classes for NATS, NOA, The Vocal Foundation in Philadelphia and Universities across the country.

 Ms. Page comes from a musical FAMILY.
-She is the daughter of world renowned conductor Robert Page and Glynn Page (voice teacher Emeritus, Carnegie Mellon School of Drama), and the mother of Broadway actor Alexander Gemignani.
-Her sister, Paula Page, is the principal harpist with the Houston Symphony and is on the faculty of Rice University and the University of Houston.
+She is the daughter of the late world renowned conductor Robert Page and Glynn Page, voice teacher Emeritus, Carnegie Mellon School of Drama, and the mother of Broadway actor Alexander Gemignani.
+Her sister, Paula Page, was the principal harpist with the Houston Symphony and is on the faculty of Rice University and the University of Houston.
 A Metropolitan Opera finalist and finalist in the Carnegie Hall American Music Competition, Ms. Page is a graduate of The Curtis Institute of Music and at seventeen, was honored to be one of the youngest voice majors accepted.